Skip to main content

 Regional tips for New Jersey families

-North Jersey: In Bergen, Essex, Hudson, Passaic, and Union counties, ask about language access, transit options, hospital social work contacts, and housing waitlists.
+North Jersey: In Bergen, Essex, Hudson, Passaic, and Union counties, ask about language access, transit options, hospital social work contacts, senior centers near bus or rail routes, and housing waitlists.
 High rent and dense housing can make local referrals very important.

 South Jersey and shore counties: In Atlantic, Burlington, Camden, Cape May, Cumberland, Gloucester, Ocean, Salem, Sussex, and Warren counties, ask early about ride distance, meal delivery routes, home repair referrals, and seasonal access issues.
 Rural or shore-area seniors may need more lead time for rides and services.